ZiedBachoual/RehandZied/README.md

 - Connecting to the smart glove through Internet connection based on the user ID.

 # Project Details
-This project was a great opportunity for me to learn Flutter and dive into the world of IoT and mobile applications.
+This project was a great opportunity for me to learn Flutter and dive into the world of IoT, mobile applications and PCB design.
 It's been a fantastic learning experience, and I'm proud to present this app as the result of my hard work and dedication.

 Thank you for joining me on this amazing journey! 🌟